Crucial tests of macrorealist and semi-classical gravity models with freely falling mesoscopic nanospheres: Conclusions

+One of our main results is the following: when decoherence is small enough (i.e., when it is characterized by a parameter $\Lambda$ (\ref{Lambda}) comparable to the critical decoherence parameter $\Lambda_{crit}$ which translates (\ref{uh1},\ref{uh2}) the magnitude of self-gravity in terms of decoherence (cf. (\ref{LambdaCrit})) an interesting interplay appears between decoherence and self-gravity.

-In \cite{vanMeter} , van Meter wrote the following about the Schr\"odinger-Newton equation: {\it ...this theory predicts significant deviation from conventional (linear) quantum mechanics.
-However, owing to the difficulty of controlling quantum coherence on the one hand, and the weakness of gravity on the other, definitive experimental falsification poses a technologically formidable challenge....}Our proposal requires free fall times in the range 10$^2$ to 10$^3$ s, which are only possible in an inertial, freely falling frame (a satellite).
-We believe it would actually be one of the most interesting physics experiments, proposed so far, that requires the use of a satellite, keeping in mind that it is not today that it will be realized, because the feasibility of our proposal is conditioned by the progresses of cooling and trapping\footnote{To our knowledge, so far, only one realistic experimental proposal has been formulated that addresses this challenge.
-We have here in mind a proposal of Yang {\it et al.} \cite{Chen} in which the authors suggest to realize a tomographic measure of the state of a mesoscopic harmonic oscillator.
-We reconsider some of their ideas in the appendix.}. }
+In \cite{vanMeter}, van Meter wrote the following about the Schr\"odinger-Newton equation: {\it ...this theory predicts significant deviation from conventional (linear) quantum mechanics.
+However, owing to the difficulty of controlling quantum coherence on the one hand, and the weakness of gravity on the other, definitive experimental falsification poses a technologically formidable challenge....}

+In the present paper, we presented an in-depth study of a free fall experiment aimed at falsifying self-gravity, which is a very important challenge, due to the well-known difficulties met in quantum gravity (see also \cite{Chen,grossiard2,grossiard3} for experiments inside a trap).
+Our proposal requires free fall times in the range 10$^2$ to 10$^3$ s, which are only possible in an inertial, freely falling frame (a satellite).
+We believe this could actually be one of the most interesting physics experiments proposed so far, requiring the use of a satellite \cite{Kalbak1} (of course keeping in mind that it will not be realized immediately, since the feasibility of our proposal is constrained by the progress in cooling and trapping technology).
+In any realistic experiment it is also imperative to take into account the interplay between decoherence and self-gravity, a question which has never been addressed before.
+As we have shown in this paper, the critical decoherence parameter makes it possible to define the experimental constraints necessary for making self-gravity falsifiable.

+Another key parameter that we identified here is the initial spread of the wave packet (section \ref{disc}).
+It is imperative that this initial spread is of the order of the self-collapsed radius of the nanosphere in order to be able to falsify self-gravity and, even in absence of self-gravity, the sensitivity of free-fall experiments will be hugely increased provided we are able to tailor at will the initial spread of the CMWF of the nanosphere.
+Unfortunately, the performance of presently available optical traps does not yet meet the constraints required in our proposal, but at least our study indicates a promising direction of research to experimentalists (decoherence-assisted cooling by light is explored in \cite{arxiv}).